Contemporary Art Society of Victoria

 - IMPORTANT: Please enter your name in the transfer DESCRIPTION field and also advise payment has been made by sending us an email.

 Click click the Forms-Payments menu at the top, and choose PayPal payments from the drop-down menu.
-Then choose the Pay entry fees - Brooch Show option
+Then choose the Pay return postage fees - Brooch Show option

-Fill in the QUANTITY of entries you wish to enter, then click “add to cart”.
+Fill in the QUANTITY of postage you wish to pay, then click “add to cart”.

-A window displaying “My Cart” will appear, showing the number of entries you are entering, and a total amount in dollars.
-(Note: if you wish to CHANGE the amount of entries at this time, select the TRASH icon, and you will empty your cart.)
-If the number of entries is correct, click the button: “Checkout with PayPal” wait for the secure PayPal page to load, then either:
+A window displaying “My Cart” will appear, showing the number of dollars (postage) you are entering, and a total amount in dollars.
+(Note: if you wish to CHANGE the amount at this time, select the TRASH icon, and you will empty your cart.)
+If the number of postage dollars is correct, click the button: “Checkout with PayPal” wait for the secure PayPal page to load, then either:

 Use your PayPal account, enter your password and follow instructions.
 OR

 If you do not have a PayPal account, select “Don’t have a PayPal account?” and follow instructions.